MrAlias/maw/README.md

 ### What maw affects

 * MySQL databases and settings.
-* Apache Vhosts and settings.
+* Apache vhosts and settings.

 ### Beginning with maw